Patient activation FAQs

 Yes, it is available in other languages such as Urdu, Gujarati, Hindi, Bengali, Punjabi, Polish, Slovak, Somali, Czech and Romanian to meet the needs of your population at no extra cost.
 Please email: firstname.lastname@example.org if you need the survey in other languages.

 To our knowledge, PAM is presently the only validated, evidence-based tailoring tool to support services in building individuals’ skills, knowledge and confidence to manage their health and care.
-NHS England’s Self-care programme is interested in measuring and responding to people’s activation levels.
+NHS England’s Self-Care Support programme is interested in measuring and responding to people’s activation levels.

 We are interested to learn about other tools that have been developed in this space and are being used locally.
 If you are aware of such tools, please email: email@example.com.